Horbenkodev/hugo-blog/content/posts/elearning-trends-2019/index.md

 ---
+ceoTitle: How to Improve Your Strategy with the eLearning Trends
-title: How to Improve Your Strategy with the eLearning Trends
+title: Get to Know How to Improve Your Strategy with the eLearning Trends
+breadcrumbs: eLearning Trends
+slug: elearning-trends-2019
+draft: false
-publishDate: '2019-07-05T00:00:00Z'
+publishDate: 2019-07-05T00:00:00Z
-authors:
-- tiffany-harper
+image: elearning-trends.jpg
+og_image: elearning-trends.jpg
 description: Information technologies are changing almost every aspect of our lives.
 From communication to finance, you can use digital tools to speed up and improve your business.
 The trend did not bypass the learning industry, so now you can utilize online mechanisms to improve the skills of your employees and boost their productivity.
-image: elearning-trends.jpg
-og_image: elearning-trends.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - marketing-team
+categories:
+  - trends
 industries:
   - elearning
-categories:
-- trends
 ---
 Information technologies are changing almost every aspect of our lives.
 From communication to finance, you can use digital tools to speed up and improve your business.
 The trend did not bypass the learning industry, so now you can utilize online mechanisms to improve the skills of your employees and boost their productivity.